maarten-pennings/WordClock/README.md

 Here is an example of a commercial [product](https://qlocktwo.com/).

 ## Introduction

-I got the idea from [here](http://www.espruino.com/Tiny+Word+Clock).
+I had seen WordClocks before, e.g. [here](https://www.instructables.com/id/My-Arduino-WordClock/).
+However, doing the mechanics for 100 LEDs, isolating them (light bleed), wiring them - too much work.

+Then I stumbled on a simpler [version](http://www.espruino.com/Tiny+Word+Clock).
-It uses a simple 8x8 LED matrix, so very little mechanics to do.
+It uses an 8x8 LED matrix, so very little mechanics to do.
 The downside is that 8x8 LEDs means we are very restricted on the _model_: which words are placed where and how.

-## Models
+## Prototype 1

 I want a Dutch word clock.
 I do not like vertical text.
 Is it possible to fit all this on 8x8?